paulgovan/RiskNetwork/README.md

 # Example
 ## Home
-Launching the app brings up the Home.
-The Home is basically a landing page that gives a brief introduction to the app and includes two value boxes, one each for the number of *nodes* and *arcs* in the network.
+Launching the app brings up the Home tab.
+The Home tab is basically a landing page that gives a brief introduction to the app and includes two value boxes, one each for the number of *nodes* and *arcs* in the network.

 RiskNetwork comes with a number of simulated and "real world" data sets.
 This example will use the "Sample Discrete Network", which is the selected network by default.